Which probiotics are best for Candida?

 How does Candida become a health issue?

 Once it has taken hold, Candida can then be a challenge to manage and overcome.
-Conventional treatments include anti-fungals such as Nystatin and Clotrimazole, which can initially help symptoms, but Candida is a survivor and can retreat deep into body tissues when faced with anti-fungals, lying dormant there until conditions for its survival improve.This is why it can sometimes take a combination of prescription or natural anti-fungals, appropriate dietary interventions and supplements, and effective probiotics to finally put this pathogen back in its place.
+Conventional treatments include anti-fungals such as Clotrimazole, which can initially help symptoms, but Candida is a survivor and can retreat deep into body tissues when faced with anti-fungals, lying dormant there until conditions for its survival improve.This is why it can sometimes take a combination of prescription or natural anti-fungals, appropriate dietary interventions and supplements, and effective probiotics to finally put this pathogen back in its place.
 It's also why some therapists believe that it's best not to eradicate all potential food sources for the yeast from the patient's diet, believing that it's better to just reduce intake of these foods instead to keep the yeast 'living', albeit in a less powerful form, in order for it to be displaced and eradicated.On the whole, however, anti-Candida diets typically exclude processed, high-sugar foods, some fruits, and 'yeasty' foods and drinks like bread and alcohol which are all thought to promote the growth of this pathogen, and any foods to which the patient may have become intolerant.
 A gut-healing, immunity-supporting diet is desirable, along with foods that can help to naturally suppress Candida and promote the growth of beneficial bacteria - coconut oil contains caprylic acid so can be a useful addition, as can olive oil, garlic, onions and ginger for their anti-fungal and prebiotic potential.

 How do you know if your clients have Candidiasis?